issa-tseng/apollo13rt/exhibits/primer-apollo.md

+{{figure:lifecycle}}

 One of the biggest early decisions with Apollo was how exactly the spacecraft would be sent to the Moon and back such that it would have enough fuel.
 The Moon has its own gravity, of course, and while it isn't nearly as strong as the Earth's, it still costs a lot of fuel to land on and launch from it.
 Some felt like this wasn't a big deal, and that we could just send one gigantic rocket up, the whole ship would land on the Moon, and take off again to come home.
 A more likely candidate was the Earth-Orbit Rendezvous profile, which would have seen the Apollo spacecraft and fuel sent up to Earth orbit in chunks and assembled before departing for the Moon, again for a wholesale landing.

 The idea that eventually won was instead the Lunar-orbit Rendezvous, initially dismissed as it was scary to contemplate rendezvous and docking maneuvers in Lunar orbit.
 The idea was to minimize the amount of fuel one had to carry down to the Lunar surface, and thus minimize the amount of fuel required to then depart from the Moon.
 This is what led to the split Command/Service Module and Lunar Module spacecraft architecture.
 The CSM would stay in orbit around the Moon, so that the fuel needed to get home and the heavy components required to survive Earth re&euml;ntry would not have to descend to the Moon just to be lifted again.
 The Lunar Module could then be designed to be extraordinarily light.

 Some systems and aspects were shared between the craft: they both used the same Apollo Guidance Computer hardware and software, for example, and both burned the same kinds of hypergolic propellants for propulsion.
 But major differences existed as well: the CSM was powered largely from chemical fuel cells, for example, while the LM, which wasn't expected to be online for nearly as long, relied exclusively on batteries.

+On the left, you'll find a simplified depiction of the Lunar-orbit rendezvous mission profile Apollo settled on.
+And below, we will describe briefly each component of the Saturn V launch vehicle and Apollo spacecraft.

+<div style="clear:left"></div>

 Command/Sevice Module
 ---------------------